 a Microsoft-based environment to Linux.

-- For an online shop in the Netherlands, designed and operated Linux
+- For an online shop in the Netherlands, retained for ad-hoc advice and custom

 - Emergency system restoration for a South African publicity company when

 University of Chicago, May 2018-February 2019